MatthieuPierce/fetch-rewards-takehome/README.md

 The POST endpoint will return a 200 status code if all fields are provided.
 It does not perform any validation beyond this.

-(It provides a simple `500 Internal Server Error` status code if all fields are not present.)
+> N.B.
+The POST endpoint provides a simple `500 Internal Server Error` status code if all fields are not present.

 ## Minimum Requirements